• Skip to main content

 The withdrawal symptoms linked with this antidepressant can range from minimal to severe.
 They can include constipation, heartburn, flu-like symptoms, decreased sex drive, blurred vision, nervousness and minor sleep disturbances.

 More severe symptoms can include difficulty breathing, swelling of the face, increased heart rate, seizures, hallucinations and stiff muscles.
-When you stop or reduces your dose of Lexapro, there’s a risk you may begin to feel intense mood swings and severe suicidal ideation.
+When you stop or reduce your dose of Lexapro, there’s a risk you may begin to feel intense mood swings and severe suicidal ideation.

 1. Paxil (withdrawal symptoms typically last 29 hours)